Hochopepper/SwordToShield/Character_Creation/Classes/Warlock.md

 Your patron teaches you the Misty Step spell, this spell does not count against your spells known and carries no risk of corruption.

+### Eldritch Rogue
+You learn 2 rogue techniques from the rogue class.

+### Spellslinger
+You gain proficiency in firearms and learn two gunslinger maneuvers from the gunslinger class.

 ### Protective Veil (Level 9)
 A magical field which repels magic corruption creates a sheen across you.
 When you roll a d20 while casting a spell and get corrupted, you may choose to not